 How to Control

-If your spider mite problem is really bad, you could try a natural "systemic insecticide."
+If your spider mite problem is bad, try a natural "systemic insecticide."
 You either add mix when you water your plants or unpot and wash them in the insecticide solution.
 After using the treatment for a couple of weeks, the plants will absorb the poison into their system so that when bugs suck out the plant sap, they will be poisoned.
 Use these systemic insecticides very sparingly because they are pretty potent and may damage your plants if you use too much.

 Source: juicykits.com